 Circus Dumbbell Press Strength Standards Calculator

-For Circus Dumbbell Press, Novice starts at 0.32x bodyweight for men and 0.19x for women, while Elite starts at 0.83x bodyweight for men and 0.57x for women.
+Under strict Circus Dumbbell Press strength standards, Novice starts around 0.32x bodyweight for men and 0.19x for women, while Elite starts around 0.83x for men and 0.57x for women.

 Understanding Your Circus Dumbbell Press Strength Score